BenKadosh1/IDD-Fa19-Lab4/README.md

   delay(15);
 }

-The snipet below adjusts the code above to give the servo a wider range of movement, as well as faster change in positions.
+The snipet below adjusts the code above to give the servo a narrower range of movement, as well as faster changes in positions.

 for (pos = 0; pos <= 90; pos += 1)